mirandagrace/scotus_proj/README.md

 ## The Data

 ### Supreme Court Database
-The first data set that I will be using for this project is [The Supreme court Database](http://supremecourtdatabase.org/index.php).
+The first data set that I will be using for this project is [The Supreme Court Database](http://supremecourtdatabase.org/index.php).
 They provide several different formats of the data for download but what I really need is the data in an relational database.

 ### Argument Transcripts
 TODO: Make a database of argument transcripts.